 Some part of me knew that from the age of 5, when I got my first lego set, I had the makings of an engineer.

-At that time, I became obsessed with building the perfect flying car.
-The wheels, the wings, the car seat, the chassis, all had to be faultless for my tiny flight off from the dining room table and into the world beyond.
-Unbeknownst to me, this moment was where my perfectionism set in; I was eyeing every detail intentionally, correcting alignments, imbalances, flaws and thus creating my little flying machine.
-Little did I know where this process of product iteration would take me.
+During that time, I became utterly fixated on crafting the quintessential flying car.
+Every element, from the wheels and wings to the car seat and chassis, had to be impeccable for my maiden flight from the dining room table to the vast world beyond.
+Little did I realize that this pivotal moment marked the onset of my pursuit of perfection.
+I scrutinized every detail with unwavering focus, rectifying alignments, correcting imbalances, and eliminating flaws, all in the pursuit of creating my miniature flying machine.
+Little did I foresee where this process of iterative product development would ultimately lead me.

 Transitioning from constructing Lego™ sets to mastering Meccano™, self-teaching myself to play the guitar, and triumphing over formidable foes in PlayStation™ games, I always found myself intricately engineering something in one form or another.
 When the time came to design my own website after completing my design degree, I found myself frustrated that I couldn't create one from scratch.
 So, once again, I embarked on a journey to learn how to build a website, which eventually led to an apprenticeship where I crafted email campaigns and small websites for clients.
 It was here that I launched my career in 2012.

 When I initially delved into the world of Frontend development, it was an overwhelming experience, a sentiment shared by many newcomers to the field.
 Yet, drawing upon the same determination from my earlier years, I navigated these uncharted waters, steadily evolving into a more proficient developer.